bitcointranscripts/bitcointranscripts/bitcoin-explained/peer-to-peer-encryption.md

 Aaron van Wirdum:

 I'm gonna try an example.
-If I send a Bitcoin transaction (I spend my own bitcoin) that transaction would have to originate from my node.
+If I send a Bitcoin transaction, I spend my own bitcoin, that transaction would have to originate from my node.
 In that case, my internet service provider would see that, 'Oh, look!
 That transaction came from Aaron's node, these must be Aaron's bitcoin.'
 And that's the type of spying we're talking about.
 If that connection from me to the network would be encrypted, they wouldn't see that that specific transaction originated from me.